AbhilashAynipully/moms-kitchen/README.md

 ### Chefs Section
-  - The chefs section introduces the mother-daughter duo who are the chefs prearing the food.
+  - The chefs section introduces the mother-daughter duo who are the chefs preparing the food.

    ![image of chefs](assets/images/chefs-section.png)